Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Model fit to all data

 \section{Model fit to all data}

 Here we present the fitted RV+RM model, as well as the posterior distributions, where all the data points are considered.
-Namely, the four OOT data points have \textit{not} been masked.
+Namely, the four out of transit data points have not been masked.